Jelle1212/Arduino-PRO/README.md

 2. Download the python APRO file and also paste it in the installation folder of Arduino.
 3. Open Visual Studio Code and install VsCode Action Buttons extension.
 4. Open the extension setting of the VsCode Action Buttons and edit the settings.json file, which can also be seen in https://www.youtube.com/watch?v=5IuZ-E8Tmhg&t=524s&ab_channel=YuriR at 8:35.
-5. Copy and paste the following json in the settings.json file {
+5. Copy and paste the following json in the settings.json file.
+{
+    "security.workspace.trust.untrustedFiles": "open",

     "actionButtons": {

         "defaultColor": "white",